duracloud/deployment-docs/duracloud-webapp-setup.md

 0. Navigate to `Configuration -> Software` and set the followiwng:
     * jvm command line params:
       ```-Dduracloud.config.file=s3://<your-s3-config-bucket>/path-to-duracloud-properties-file```

+## Load Balancer Stickiness config (EC2)

+There are a couple of additional configurations you'll need to make in EC2 -> Load Balancer section in order to support sticky sessions with an Application Load Balancer.

+0. Click on your DuraCloud autoscaling group
+0. Scroll down to `Load Balancing` and click on the target group.
+0. Click on the `Attributes` tab and hit `Edit`
+0. Select `Application-based cookie` under `Stickiness type`
+0. Set the `App cookie name` to `JSESSIONID`
+0. Save changes.

 You are now ready to deploy the DuraCloud beanstalk zip.
 You can do so by following the instruction in "Deploy to Production" detailed in [this document](release-new-version.md).